Sitraka17/SQL/README.md

-SQL terminology In SQL, which stands for Structured Query Language , data is arranged in tables where each row is a record and each column is a field.
+SQL terminology In SQL, which stands for *S*tructured *Q*uery *L*anguage , data is arranged in tables where each row is a record and each column is a field.
 SQL is used to query relational databases that contain a collection of tables.
 It is not used to visualize data.
 A query is a request for data from a database table, or combination of tables.
 A query uses keywords , such as SELECT and FROM .
 Since SQL is not case sensitive, it does not differentiate between SELECT and select .
 However, it is good practice to make SQL keywords uppercase to distinguish them from other parts of your query, like column and table names.
 Every SQL query should end with a semi-colon ; , which tells SQL to terminate the query.